manespatrick737-ship-it/HR-Attrition-Analysis/README.md

 #### 8. Training & Retention
 - Compare the average number of trainings times last year for those employees who have stayed compared to those who left.
 Does investment in training influence the decision to stay?

-#### 9. Salary Hike vs Performance
-- Find the average Percent Salary Hike for employees who received a Performance Rating of 3 vs 4.
-Then, calculate how many of those "High Performers" (Rating 4) left the company despite receiving a salary hike of less than 15%

 # Tools I Used
 For my deep dive into the employee attrition dataset, I have used the following key tools: